samuelfirst/talis/README.md

 python ai/consumer_test.py
 ```

-You may to change a few "flags" in the twitch_message_producer and ai/* scripts.
+You may need to change a few "flags" in the twitch_message_producer and ai/* scripts.
 I manually change certain flags to tell the script if im running on local or in docker.

 ## Todo:
 - [ ] private message response and @ responsesHub